RM35/Advent-of-Code-2022/sevent/README.md

 or KMP compare an arbitrary section through the next Y million lines to find the recurring pattern?

 - Looking at the test input visually earlier.
-The repeating pattern starts after the length of teh jets ~ 40 and repeats every 53 rows.
+The repeating pattern starts after the length of the jets ~ 40 and repeats every 53 rows.
 - should our input repeat every 10091? probably more because it is a prime and not divisible by the 5 rocks or the "floor" won't be the same every rotation.
 - Compute a storage int for the current jet index, the last 50 rows of the tower and the current rock.
 Find out when this exact state repeats?